neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 - [ ] understanding the fundamentals of CSS: CSS syntax, selectors, box model, inline & block elements
 - [ ] linking stylesheets to the HTML document
+- [ ] Introduce the Developer Tools in the browser

 ---